blackmacaroon/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 #
-I'd climb to n//2 and drop an egg if it doesn't break I head UP if it breaks, I head DOWN
+I'd climb to n//2 and drop an egg if it doesn't break, I head UP if it breaks, I head DOWN

 the remaining floors = 2, head to n//2.
 Drop another egg.